jpcook72/PostgreSQL-code-generator/README.md

-pg-visualizer is a database scema tool that can be paired with pg-auto-write (node module) to auto-generate the PostgreSQL code for modelling the database.
+pg-visualizer is a database schema tool that can be paired with pg-auto-write (node module) to auto-generate the PostgreSQL code for modeling the database.

 Go to https://pg-visualizer.herokuapp.com/ and save a database model schema.